sara-nl/sdrdocs/source/pages/basics/deposit.rst

  Click 'Next >>' to go to the second step of the online deposit workflow.

-2. Next you can optionally select a community, collection and/or metadata schema.
-If you are a memeber of a community and you want to deposit data in that community, select the community name.
-The collection and metadata schema will be prepopulated based on which community you choose.
-If you are not member of any communities, you will see the collections and schemas defined by yourself.
-This step is optional and can be skipped.
-In the right you can the basic metadata you defined for the deposit.
+2. Next you must select a community, and optionally a collection and/or a metadata schema (if possible).
+If you are a member of a community and you want to deposit data in that community, select the community name.
+The available collections will be pre-populated based on which community you choose and which collections you have created yourself.

+If a community or collection has a metadata schema attached, the corresponding form will be shown and all mandatory fields need to be filled in.

  .. image:: ../img/deposit-workflow-2.png
    :align: center